microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/walkthrough/challenge-4/solution.md

 ![image](./img/Assess5.png)

-Select *Azrue VM* for the assessment type and *Servers discovered from the Azure Migrate appliance* for the disvovery source.
+Select *Azure VM* for the assessment type and *Servers discovered from the Azure Migrate appliance* for the disvovery source.
 Note the predefined assessment settings on the bottom.
 Click on *Edit* to adjust the assessment settings to your needs.

 ![image](./img/Assess6.png)